Proximal bundle methods for hybrid weakly convex composite optimization problems: Algorithm

 Before presenting PBF, we first provide a brief outline of the ideas behind it.
 PBF consists of solving a sequence of subproblems of the form

-where $\Gamma$ is a relatively simple convex function minorizing the convexification $\phi_m(\cdot;\hat x_{k-1})$ of $\phi$ defined in \eqref{def:phim}.
-As any classical proximal bundle approach, it updates the center $\hat x_{k-1}$ during some iterations (called the serious ones) and keeps the center the same in the other ones (called the null ones).
+where $\Gamma_j$ is a relatively simple convex function minorizing the convexification $\phi_m(\cdot;x^c)$ of $\phi$ defined in \eqref{def:phim} and $x^c$ is a prox center.
+As any classical proximal bundle approach, it updates the center $x^c$ during some iterations (called the serious ones) and keeps the center the same in the other ones (called the null ones).

 Following the description of PBF below, we also argue that it can be viewed as a specific implementation of an inexact proximal point method applied to \eqref{eq:opt_problem}.
 The parameters $m$, $ L$ and $M$ that appear on its description are as in Assumptions (A1) and (A2).
+We start by introducing the following notion of shadow function.